lucamug/elm-links/README.md

 ## How to add a Person

-Open the file `src/data/People.elm` and add
+Edit the file `src/data/People.elm` [clicking here](https://github.com/lucamug/elm-resources/edit/master/src/Data/People.elm) and add

 * a new constructor for the type `Id`
 * a new record in the list inside the `list` function.